Backward dynamics of non-expanding maps in Gromov hyperbolic metric spaces: Preliminaries

 The following result is classical in the context of holomorphic self-maps of taut manifolds, see Abate \cite{AbBook} (see also Bedford \cite{bedford}).
 Abate's proof adapts immediately to the case of non-expanding maps of a proper metric space.
-A proof in the non-expanding case of (1) and (2) is given in Lemmens-Nussbaum \cite{LN}. \begin{theorem} Let $(X,d)$ a proper metric space and let $f\colon X\to X$ be an ellipic non-expanding map. \begin{itemize} \item[i)] There exists a subsequence of iterates $(f^{n_k})$ converging uniformly on compact subsets to a non-expanding retraction $r\colon X\to X$ whose image is $\omega_f$. \item[ii)] $f(\omega_f)=\omega_f$ and $f|_{\omega_f}$ is an isometry of $\omega_f$. \item[iii)] Every limit point $h\colon X\to X$ of the sequence $(f^n)$ is of the form
+A proof in the non-expanding case of points (i) and (ii) in the below theorem is given in Lemmens-Nussbaum \cite{LN}. \begin{theorem} Let $(X,d)$ a proper metric space and let $f\colon X\to X$ be an ellipic non-expanding map. \begin{itemize} \item[i)] There exists a subsequence of iterates $(f^{n_k})$ converging uniformly on compact subsets to a non-expanding retraction $r\colon X\to X$ whose image is $\omega_f$. \item[ii)] $f(\omega_f)=\omega_f$ and $f|_{\omega_f}$ is an isometry of $\omega_f$. \item[iii)] Every limit point $h\colon X\to X$ of the sequence $(f^n)$ is of the form

 where $\gamma$ is an isometry of $\omega_f$. \end{itemize} \end{theorem}

 \begin{remark} Being a retract of a Hausdorff space, $\omega_f$ is a closed subset of $X$.

 \end{remark}